fdac25/news/README.md

 # Class on Nov 18, 20
   - Work on class projects

-# Class on Nov 13:
+# Class on Nov 13: no remote participation
   - Work in groups on MP3 Part 2
   - Finish MP3 Part 2